ddf8196/BetterRenderDragon/README_US.md

 * Running Deferred Rendering requires a RayTracing resource pack to be on!

 ## Minimum requirements
-* Direct3D 11 (cannot enable deferred rendering)
+* DirectX 11 (cannot enable deferred rendering)
-* To enable deferred rendering, the minimum requirement is Direct3D 12
+* To enable deferred rendering, the minimum requirement is DirectX 12